The Difference Between 「ようだ」 and 「みたいだ」

 彼、怒ってるみたいだ。

-The first sounds like a calm observation.
+The first sentence sounds like a calm observation.

-Cases where they can be replaced
+Cases where they can be exchanged, and cases where they cannot

 彼は風邪をひいたようだ。